Hospital Profits Should Never Be A Higher Priority Than Patient Care

-If the hospital has an opportunity to bill your health insurance, then it must do so and it cannot file a lien for the balance of the bill.
+If the hospital has an opportunity to bill your health insurance, then it must do so, and it cannot file a lien for the balance of the bill.
 Our law firm knows it, and so do the hospitals we have successfully brought to justice.

 Washington law stipulates certain requirements for filing medical services liens.
 One requirement is that the liens must be notarized.
-Another is that the Washington notary live in Washington, Idaho, or Oregon and provide their address as proof.
+Another is that the Washington notary lives in Washington, Idaho or Oregon and provide their address as proof.
 A third is that a minimum of three people who live in Washington are required to endorse a person’s notary application.
-If any of these three prerequisites are missing for example, the lien is then deemed unenforceable.
+If any of these three prerequisites are missing, the lien is then deemed unenforceable.

 If you, a consumer of medical services, have been the victim of a fraudulent medical lien, then seek the help of a lawyer before the financial burden becomes too great.
-Our lawyers have experience in a range of consumer protection related cases that include medical lien fraud and debt collection violations.
+Our lawyers have experience in a range of consumer protection-related cases that include medical lien fraud and debt collection violations.
 So, you can be sure that you are working with accomplished attorneys when you choose Pfau Cochran Vertetis Amala PLLC.
 Call our Seattle or Tacoma law offices at (206) 536-2850 or (253) 948-3199 or reach us by email to request a free initial consultation.

 1 Deposition of Diane E. Cecchettini, Velma Walker et al. v.
 Hunter Donaldson, LLC et al., No .
 13-2-08746-0, Superior Court of the State of Washington in and for the County of Pierce, June 5, 2014.